Upcoming Webinar | AI Meets ISO: What Makes ISO 42001 Different from ISO 27001 & 27701 on August 14th @ 1:00 PM ET

 Clause 9 requires the measurement of key performance indicators, regular internal audits, and management review, which constitute inputs towards analysis and evaluation for driving AIMS effectiveness over the entire certification lifecycle.

-• Design and implement a systematic approach to collecting, recording, and analyzing performance data—whatever you can measure for an accurate heartbeat of your AI product/tool—to evaluate the effectiveness and efficiency of AI operational processes, its conformity to expected behavior, its performance versus real human capability, and real or perceived customer satisfaction, among any other relevant metrics.
+• Design and implement a systematic approach to collecting, recording, and analyzing performance data or anything you can measure for an accurate heartbeat of your AI product/tool to evaluate the effectiveness and efficiency of AI operational processes, its conformity to expected behavior, its performance versus real human capability, and real or perceived customer satisfaction, among any other relevant metrics.

 • Regularly review AIMS performance data and feedback to evaluate the effectiveness of the AIMS and identify opportunities for improvement.